 The First Lien Credit Agreement contains certain customary representations and warranties, subject to limitations and exceptions, and affirmative and customary covenants.
-The First Lien Credit Agreement restricts us from entering into certain types of transactions and making certain types of payments including dividends and stock repurchase and other similar distributions, with certain exceptions.
+The First Lien Credit Agreement restricts us from entering into certain types of transactions, such as incurring additional debt or issuing certain preferred shares, and making certain types of payments including dividends and stock repurchases and other similar distributions, with certain exceptions.
 Additionally, borrowing availability under the revolving credit facility under our First Lien Credit Agreement is subject to a first lien secured leverage ratio (as defined in the First Lien Credit Agreement) of 7.00 to 1.00.

-As of July 2, 2022, we were in compliance with all applicable financial covenant requirements for our First Lien Credit Agreement.
+As of October 1, 2022, we were in compliance with all applicable financial covenant requirements for our First Lien Credit Agreement.